+Beyond practical safety, this work contributes to the ongoing debate between generalization and memorization in structural bioinformatics.
+While modern models often report high benchmark performance, such claims are frequently accompanied by concerns that performance may largely stem from memorizing recurring patterns shared between training and test data.
+We propose that OOD quantification can act as a "certificate" for benchmark datasets and the connected generalization claims.
+By explicitly relating prediction errors to trajectory-based OOD scores, we can disentangle true generalization from dataset-specific memorization.
+A model exhibiting a shallow increase in error as it moves into OOD territory demonstrates genuine generalization to data underrepresented in its training set, whereas a steep increase indicates performance rooted in memorized training motifs.
+This enables a direct comparison across competing architectures, moving beyond single-point benchmark values to evaluate a model's true generalization capacity.

-We emphasize that our method should be read as one concrete instantiation of a broader and robust \emph{OOD detection blueprint}.
-The core requirement is simply a generative dynamical model--a diffusion or flow-matching model--trained to represent the in-distribution of irregular graphs.
-Once such a model is available, the induced probability-flow dynamics provide a natural coordinate system in which to build \emph{trajectory-level diagnostics}: one can design score functions and summary statistics that probe whichever structural regularities are relevant for the application, and then detect OOD by identifying trajectories whose behavior is atypical under the training distribution.
+While this work provides a proof of concept for PF-ODE trajectory features, significant potential remains to improve the diffusion model's distribution learning to further increase sensitivity to subtle chemical and structural nuances.
+Nevertheless, our findings demonstrate that the generative modeling of 3D graphs inherently captures the "essence" of the data distribution.
+The emergence of robust OOD signals as a byproduct of the generative learning process, without task-specific labels or hand-crafted priors, offers a versatile mechanism for safety and reliability in geometric deep learning.
+This framework is not restricted to molecular complexes but is inherently generalizable to any modality amenable to continuous diffusion, offering a general recipe for OOD quantification and error forecasting.
+Our method should be viewed as one concrete instantiation of a broader OOD detection blueprint: The core requirement is simply a generative dynamical model, a diffusion or flow-matching model, trained to represent the in-distribution.
+Once such a model is available, the induced probability-flow dynamics provide a natural coordinate system in which to build trajectory-level diagnostics.
+Researchers can design score functions and summary statistics that probe the structural regularities relevant to their specific application, detecting OOD samples by identifying trajectories whose behavior is atypical under the learned training distribution.